-Apache is one of the most popular web servers that allows you to run a secure website without too much of a headache.
-It’s the most frequent choice of solopreneurs and small businesses that want a presence on the web.
+One of the most popular web servers, Apache allows you to run a secure website without too much of a headache.
+It is free and open-source, making it a frequent choice of solopreneurs and small businesses who want a presence on the web.

 The way Apache HTTP server works is that it will accept requests from the web browser, such as Google Chrome and Microsoft Edge, and turn programming scripts into web pages which contents are visible by the visitors.

 You can install a WordPress website on an Apache web server without any customization.
 Besides, Apache server works seamlessly with many other content management systems (Joomla, Drupal, etc.), web frameworks (Django, Laravel, etc.), and programming languages.
 This makes it a solid pick for all types of web hosting platforms, such as VPS or shared hosting.

 Hopefully, this article provides all the answers you need to know regarding what is Apache.
 Leave any comments below if you still have any questions about this web server!